 - Entrance fees to all sites and monuments

 - All Tashkent and Bishkek airport transfers

-- Train travel between Tashkent and Samarkand, Samarkan and Bukhara.
+- Modern, fast train travel between Tashkent and Samarkand, Samarkand and Bukhara.

 - All train station transfers – Samarkand, Bukhara, etc.

-- Bottled water on all van rides and in most hotel rooms (one per day); you buy more if needed.
+- Bottled water on all van rides and in most hotel rooms; you can buy more if needed.

 - Silk and felt scarf workshop and felt-making demonstrations.

 - International flights